lnicastro/SID/test/README.md

 mysql> SHOW INDEX FROM ascc25;
 ```

-Of course the two indexes could be added simultaneously.
+Of course the two indices could be added simultaneously.
 Now let's use the predefined demo procedures to perform some queries on the catalogue.
 We assume the catalogue is in the database `Catalogs`.

 ```